-- Adoption expenses If you were a full-year resident of Wisconsin for 1999 and you adopted a child for whom a final order of adoption was entered by a Wisconsin court during 1999, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
-You may include amounts paid during 1997, 1998, and 1999.
+- Adoption expenses If you were a full-year resident of Wisconsin for 2000 and you adopted a child for whom a final order of adoption was entered by a Wisconsin court during 2000, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
+You may include amounts paid during 1998, 1999, and 2000.
 Don't count amounts reimbursed under any adoption assistance program.
-If you adopt more than one child during the year, you may deduct up to \$5,000 of adoption expenses for each child. - Tuition Expenses You may be able to claim a subtraction for up to \$3,000 (per student) of the amount you paid during 1999 for tuition for you, your spouse (if married filing a joint return), and children whom you claim as dependents on your federal income tax return.
+If you adopt more than one child during the year, you may deduct up to \$5,000 of adoption expenses for each child. - Tuition expenses You may be able to claim a subtraction for up to \$3,000 (per student) of the amount you paid during 2000 for tuition for you, your spouse (if married filing a joint return), and children whom you claim as dependents on your federal income tax return.

-The tuition must have been paid during 1999 to attend any of the following:
+The tuition must have been paid during 2000 to attend any of the following:

 - Classes in Wisconsin at a school which qualifies as a university, college, or technical college.
-A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective. - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved by the Wisconsin Educational Approval Board. - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin tuition reciprocity agreement.
+A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective. - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved by the Wisconsin Educational Approval Board. - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin tuition reciprocity agreement. - Classes outside Wisconsin provided the tuition is paid to a university, college, or technical college located in Wisconsin.